 Gulf Island National Seashore extends 160 miles along the northern coast of the Gulf of Mexico from Cat Island in Mississippi to the Okaloosa Area in Florida.
 You are free to visit Florida areas or Mississippi areas.
 No matter if you spend one day or a week, you have many activities to take advantage of and different places to explore.
 The water temperature ranges around the mid-80s in summer.
 Snorkeling reefs are on Perdido Key and Pensacola Beach.

 Devil’s Den is near the small town of Williston, having unique fern-draped sinkhole setting.
-It’s thought of as the den of hell.
+It’s thought of like the den of hell.
 It’s definitely a unique experience!
 They offer snorkeling 7 days a week.
 They do not take reservations for snorkeling.
 Children under 6 years are not allowed to access to Devil’s Den.
-You can rent a snorkeling equipment locally.
+You can rent snorkeling equipment locally.
 Admission fee is $15/person (Monday-Friday), and $20/person (Saturday, Sunday and Holidays).

 Santa Catalina Island

 Santa Catalina Island is a rocky island located in the Gulf of Santa Catalina, which is also called Catalina Island or Catalina for short.
 It’s just 45 minutes in a high-speed ferry from the coast of Los Angeles at Long Beach.
 According to “World Healthiest Marine Environment” by Scuba Diving Magazine, the water is clear and clean.
 Water temperature is varying around 55-72 degrees.
 You can find snorkeling rentals or book guided trips locally.
 They have professionals and well-equipped dive boats to help make your experience great.
 If you are new to snorkeling, the top 10 advanced snorkeling tips can help you.